 When you're planning your family vacation to Disney World, the park offers a variety of ticketing options to best suit your individual preferences.
 This "Magic Your Way" ticket program allows visitors to purchase a base ticket and add on additional options, including the Park Hopper, the Water Park Fun and More, and the FastPass+ packages.

 Disney World's base ticket allows each guest entry into one park per day, but with Park Hoppers, guests can start the day in the Magic Kingdom, then "hop" to another park like Epcot for dinner and Illuminations without buying a second ticket.
-Still, at an extra $55 to $69 per ticket, is the Park Hopper worth the expense for your family?
+Still, at an extra $55 and up per ticket, is the Park Hopper worth the expense for your family?

 Weighing out the pros and cons of this extensive pass could save you money—or provide a better experience for you and your family overall, depending on what your plans are for your Disney World vacation.